GerardMT/Volume-Rendering/README.md

 A simple OpenGL volume renderer.
 Qt 5 used as the base framework.

 ## Features
+- Load a custom volume (saved as a set of images).
-- Interactive transfer function.
+- Modify the transfer function.
+- Change lighting parameters.
-- Volume shadows.
+- Enable volume shadows.
-- Ray casting rasterization acceleration.

 A more detailed documentation can be found [here](https://github.com/GerardMT/Volume-Rendering/tree/master/docs/report/report.pdf).